steilerDev/homebridge-openhab2-complete/README.md

   * [Smoke Sensor](#smoke-sensor)
   * [Filter Maintenance Sensor](#filter-maintenance-sensor)

-**See the roadmap section in the Changelog file to see which Services will be implemented next!**
+The following services will be implemented in the near future:
+* Water Service Accessories
+  * Valve
+  * Faucet
+  * Irrigation
+* Climate Service Accessories
+  * HeaterCooler
+  * Humidifier/Dehumidifier
+  * Air Purifier

-The following Services are also defined by the HomeKit protocol, but since I don't know a good way to map them to openHAB items I currently don't plan to implement them.
-Let me know if you have any ideas!
+The following services are also defined by the HomeKit protocol, but since I don't know a good way to map them to openHAB items, I currently don't plan to implement them.
+Let me know if you have any ideas, by opening an issue!
 * Garage Door Opener
 * Air Quality Sensor
 * Slat